 - Legacy systems: Lack of integration of these systems with new solutions reduces performance.

 - Data Extraction: Data extraction is a huge challenge when multiple programs, processes, systems, and applications are used.

 - Regulation and Compliance: Changes in laws and regulations can seriously affect claims handling, posing a major challenge for companies to stay compliant when operating in different states and countries.

 These challenges impede insurance companies’ efforts to improve operational efficiency, reduce costs and improve customer service.

 The decision to automate insurance duties can help here.

-Claims handling with RPA not only ensures error-free tasks but also simplifies data entry and streamlines processes, resulting in lower operating costs, faster processing times, and greater compliance.
+Claims handling with RPA ensures error-free tasks, simplifies data entry, and streamlines processes, resulting in lower operating costs, faster processing times, and greater compliance.

 The productive impact of insurance claims processing automation is manifested in many aspects.
 We present and briefly discuss 10 of the most important ones.

 Top 10 benefits of using RPA in the insurance industry